Hurricanes vs. Bulldogs: First Round Betting Trends, Record ATS, Home/Road Splits

 Miami vs. Drake: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 5 Miami Hurricanes (25-7) are 2.5-point favorites to advance to the second round of the NCAA Tournament when they play the No. 12 Drake Bulldogs (27-7) on Friday, beginning at 7:25 PM on TBS.
-Here's everything you need to know about this 5-12 matchup before filling out your bracket.
-The point total in the matchup is set at 146.5.
+The No. 5 seed Miami Hurricanes (25-7) and the No. 12 seed Drake Bulldogs (27-7) will meet in the first round of the NCAA Tournament on Friday at 7:25 PM.
+Miami is favored by 2.5 points in the matchup, which airs on TBS.
+Here's everything you need to know about this 5-12 matchup when filling out your brackets.
+The point total is 145.5 in the matchup.

 Miami vs. Drake Odds & Info